All Hail WD-40

-Everyone knows of WD-40 and the 1001 uses that it gets used for other than the lubricating spray that it started out as.
-I personally have used it mainly for tools and keeping my bike and equipment running smoothly, but there are all kinds of uses and they keep coming.
+Everyone knows or should know of WD-40, mainly because it’s great for squeaks and bikes, and commonly known applications, but there are many, many more.
+There’s 1001 uses that WD40 gets used for other than lubricating spray.
+Personally, have used it mainly for tools and keeping my bike and equipment running smoothly, but there are all kinds of uses and they keep coming.
 The latest use I have found was removing Flex Seal from a metal gear.

-I wanted to damp the metal on metal gear sound and thought that Flex Seal could do the trick, it worked for the most part.
+I wanted to dampen a metal on metal gear sound and thought that Flex Seal could do the trick, it worked for the most part.
 I applied it a bit liberally and needed to take it back off.
-I researched ways to take it off and there are some serious chemicals that people were suggesting.
-The rubber on the gear was creating friction and thought maybe I could just lubricate the rubber and see if that would smooth things along.
-As it ran, I noticed there was some black substance on the wood and quickly realized that the rubber was coming off.
-I pulled off the gear and applied a fair amount where I wanted to remove and sure enough, with a dry cloth, I was able to wipe it clean.
-I let it sit for just a couple minutes and it came right off, I was surprised and very happy.
+When using Flex Seal products, applying is easy, removal of it, not so much.
+I researched ways to take it off and there are some serious chemicals that people were suggesting, so I tried rag and various things around the house to no avail.
+The extra rubber on the gear was creating friction and thought maybe I could just lubricate the rubber just to see if that would smooth things along.
+As it the gears turned, I noticed there was some black substance on the wood and quickly realized that the rubber was coming off.
+I pulled off the gear and applied a fair amount where I wanted to remove and sure enough, using a dry cloth, I was able to wipe it clean.
+CLEAN!
+Just let it sit for just a couple minutes and it comes right off, I was surprised and very happy.

 After that, I knew I needed to do a quick quip about it because Flex Seal is some hardy rubber.
 I have read a couple times where it ruined the project because it got out of hand.
 There was a guy who thought he ruined a $1500 raft because when he folded up the raft for the season, the Flex Seal got all over it and he couldn't get it off.
-I have looked for that forum again so I can post what I found, because I know WD-40 would take it right off, and water proof his raft at the same time.
+I have looked for that forum again so I can post what I found, because I know WD-40 would take it right off with ease.

-I looked up the top uses for it, and stuff you shouldn't use it for.
-Since WD-40 collects dust, there are some uses that I use it for, that it doesn't suggest like door hinges and a bike chain; in a pinch it can't be beat thought.
+I looked up the top uses for WD-40 and stuff you shouldn't use it for.
+Since WD-40 collects dust, there are some uses that I use it for that it doesn't suggest it be used for, like door hinges and a bike chain for example; however, in a pinch, it can't be beat t.

 Use WD-40 To: